PRIME-SV/AI-Summarizer-Chrome-Extension/README.md

 AI Summarizer

-AI Summarizer is a tool that helps you summarize the text content that you have selected on the website.
+AI Summarizer is a tool that helps you summarize the text content that you have selected on the website.You have to select the text that you want to summarize and hot right click a context menu will pop up having a menu to "Summarize with AI".
+Once click a small window in lower right end will appear with the summary.
+For now it supports Hugging face interface but we will soon introduce OpenAI as well.

 The UI gets induced in the existing UI and it looks as follows :
 <img width="935" alt="image" src="https://github.com/user-attachments/assets/aa442dfb-7153-4163-815d-11879d387849" />